 Three Concepts Aspiring Writers Should Know (The Good, the Bad, and the Ugly)

 More people than you’d imagine harbor dreams of writing.
-I know this because when someone learns about my experience, I often hear a variation of, “I’ve always wanted to write."
-If I ask the person why they don’t write, the main reason has something to do with not having enough time.
-Yet people somehow find time to do the important stuff in life like binge-watch House of Cards or take the “What Would You Be In a Salad?” quiz on BuzzFeed.
+I know this because when someone learns about my writing experience, I often hear a variation of, “I’ve always wanted to write."
+If I ask the person why he or she doesn’t write, the reason cited most often is a lack of time.

-Lack of time doesn’t hold individuals back from writing.
-Fear holds them back.
-Fear that surfaces through procrastination and stalling tactics so the desire to write withers to little more than wishful thinking.
-This stalling occurs because most novice writers, aside from having ridiculously romanticized ideas about the writing process, don’t know what many advanced writers have learned through years of trial and error.
+But I don’t buy that a lack of time holds most individuals back.
+I believe fear holds them back.
+Fear that surfaces through procrastination and stalling tactics until the desire to write withers to little more than wishful thinking.
+This stalling occurs because most novice writers, aside from having overly romanticized ideas about the writing process, don’t know what many advanced writers have learned through years of trial and error.

-For those who want to benefit from someone else’s trial and error, here are three concepts I wish someone had told me when I first started.
+For those who want to benefit from someone else’s trial and error, here are three concepts I wish someone had shared with me before I started.

 Reading is Linear… Writing Is Not